qiqphp/qiqphp.github.io/_bookdown/front.md

 This makes it easy to use Qiq with existing PHP templates, and allows for a smooth transition from PHP syntax to [Qiq syntax](/1.x/syntax.html) as desired.

+## Why Explicit Escaping?

+Qiq does not offer automatic escaping.
+By design, the `{{ ... }}` tags **do not** generate output.
+All output must be explicitly escaped for a specific context, noted by the first character after the opening tag.

+For example, `{{h ... }}` outputs escaped for HTML, whereas `{{j ... }}` outputs escaped for JavaScript.
+The `{{= ... }}` notation indicates raw output with no escaping at all.

+This is an intentional design choice for Qiq.
+Auto-escaping makes it easy to forget what context you should be escaping for; explicitly marking the context means you always have to think about what you are doing, and when it comes to security, that's a good thing.